SteeltoeOSS/Documentation/api/v4/management/env.md

 This endpoint returns a list of objects representing information from `IConfiguration`.

-The response is always returned as JSON, like this:
+The response is always returned as JSON:

 ```json
 {